-While summer brings us the welcome chance to socialize outside and even (carefully) dine together, the season brings risks when it comes to enjoying those al fresco meals.
+While summer brings us the welcome chance to socialize outside and dine together after a long year apart, the season brings risks when it comes to enjoying those al fresco meals.
 Just because we’re focused on a pandemic doesn’t mean other dangers just disappear.
-In fact, having an outbreak, like the Cyclospora one we’re seeing right now in bagged salads, on top of COVID “is really bad,” said Ben Chapman, Ph.D., a professor and food safety extension specialist at North Carolina State University who co-authors www.barfblog.com and co-hosts a food safety podcast.

 Right now in particular, “It's a concern because in summer foodborne illnesses generally go up,” said Robert Gravani, professor emeritus of food science at Cornell University.
 “Bacteria grow better at warmer temperatures, but also… we're preparing food outdoors and sometimes it's more difficult to control all the variables.”

 What is food poisoning and how do you get it?

 In a nutshell, food poisoning is illness caused by eating contaminated food, according to the Mayo Clinic.
 “Infectious organisms — including bacteria, viruses and parasites — or their toxins are the most common causes of food poisoning.”

 The contamination can happen anytime during production, they say, including during growing, harvesting, processing, storing, shipping or preparing.
 A common cause is cross-contamination, when harmful organisms transfer from one surface to another.
 That makes raw, ready-to-eat foods especially troublesome because those organisms aren’t destroyed during cooking.

 Why do these organisms cause illness?